 For most of my solo trip in a Sprinter van, I never felt uncomfortable or unsafe, but at 1:19 a.m. on the last day of my trip, I awoke to voices outside the van.
 And to say that I was disturbed is putting it mildly.

 “A black Mercedes,” said a man with a southern accent.
 A woman mumbled something back to him that I couldn’t quite make out.

 When my eyes finally opened I was immediately blinded by two flashlights beaming in through the windows.
-Thankfully, I’d attached the magnetic window screens and drawn the cab curtain before I laid down, so they couldn’t see me at all.
+Thankfully, I’d drawn the cab curtain before I laid down, so they couldn’t see me at all.